Nonvanishing of products in $v_2$-periodic families at the prime $3$: Detection and nondetection statements

-is an isomorphism as there are no classes of higher filtration.
-By abuse of notation, we will denote elements in $\pi_{27,1} \j^2_\BP/3$ by their image modulo $\tau$.
+is an isomorphism as there are no classes of higher filtration; the lack of differentials in this degree also suffices.
+By abuse of notation, we denote elements in $\pi_{27,1} \j^2_\BP/3$ by their image modulo $\tau$.
 It now suffices to show that the kernel of the multiplication-by-$v_1$ map

 is one dimensional---we will see that this kernel is generated by $\widetilde{\partial\al\Delta}$.
 To begin with, by \Cref{voneactiononreductions} we obtain the equalities

 using the classical exotic multiplication $\al\al\Delta=\be^3\tau^4$ in $\pi_{30,2}\nu\tmf$.
 It was this equality that necessitates us working with $\j^2_\BP$ and not only with $\j^2_\BP/\tau$.
 The $\1/3$-linearity of $\overline{\partial}$ together with (\ref{v1andeisenstein}) also gets us